yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 title: yb-tserver configuration
 headerTitle: yb-tserver
 linkTitle: yb-tserver
-description: Use the YugabyteDB tablet server (yb-tserver) binary and configuration options to store and manages data for client applications.
+description: Use the YugabyteDB Tablet Server (yb-tserver) binary and configuration options to store and manage data for client applications.
 menu:
   latest:
     identifier: yb-tserver